rogers-obrien-rad/api-alchemy/documents/session2/s2_notes.md

 _How documentation specifies the request body_

 API documentation typically displays request body notes by providing detailed information on how to structure and format the data that you need to send in the request body when making an API call.
 These notes may include:
-1. **Data Format**: Documentation explains the expected data format, which can be JSON, XML, form data, or another format.
-It specifies how to structure your data.
+* **Data Format**: Documentation explains the expected data format, which can be JSON, XML, form data, or another format.
-2. **Parameters**: It lists the parameters or fields that should be included in the request body.
+* **Parameters**: It lists the parameters or fields that should be included in the request body.
 Each parameter is described, including its name, type, and whether it's required.
-3. **Example**: Documentation often provides an example request body, showing you exactly how the data should be structured.
-This example serves as a template for your requests.
+* **Example**: Documentation often provides an example request body, showing you exactly how the data should be structured.
-4. **Data Types**: It clarifies the data types allowed for each parameter (e.g., string, number, boolean) and may specify any constraints or validation rules.
+* **Data Types**: It clarifies the data types allowed for each parameter (e.g., string, number, boolean) and may specify any constraints or validation rules.
-5. **Validation Rules**: Documentation may detail any specific validation rules or patterns that the data must adhere to, such as minimum/maximum lengths or allowed characters.
+* **Validation Rules**: Documentation may detail any specific validation rules or patterns that the data must adhere to, such as minimum/maximum lengths or allowed characters.
-6. **Default Values**: If some parameters have default values, those values are usually documented.
+* **Default Values**: If some parameters have default values, those values are usually documented.
-7. **Notes and Descriptions**: You may find explanations or descriptions of each parameter, helping you understand their purpose and usage.
+* **Notes and Descriptions**: You may find explanations or descriptions of each parameter, helping you understand their purpose and usage.

 Below is a screenshot taken from the [Procore API Documentation](https://developers.procore.com/reference/rest/v1/project-folders-and-files?version=1.0#create-project-folder) on how to create a folder in Procore using a POST request:
 ![image](https://github.com/rogers-obrien-rad/api-alchemy/assets/33231914/df1ac7d7-1323-4617-9a5b-ff72564ed5ee)